Damian Dąbrowski

-Damian Dąbrowski (born 27 August 1992) is a Polish professional footballer who plays as a midfielder for Pogoń Szczecin.
+Damian Dąbrowski (born 27 August 1992) is a Polish professional footballer who plays as a midfielder for and captains Ekstraklasa club Zagłębie Lubin.

+Club career

+Damian Dąbrowski played in his youth years for Amico Lubin and Zagłębie Lubin.
+In 2008 Dąbrowski played for the second Zagłębie team and entered the first team in 2010.
+He played for Górnik Polkowice and Cracovia, on loan from Zagłębie.

+From 2013 until 2019, Dąbrowski was a Cracovia player where he earned more than 170 caps.
+From 2019 to 2023, Dąbrowski played for Pogoń Szczecin and had a spell as the club's captain.

+On 16 June 2023, he returned to Zagłębie Lubin on a three-year contract.

 International career

 Dąbrowski got his first call up to the senior Poland side for 2018 FIFA World Cup qualifiers against Denmark and Armenia in October 2016.
 On 14 November 2016, Dąbrowski got his first steps on the field against Slovenia in Wroclaw.
 Dąbrowski went through several Polish junior teams before being invited to the Polish national team’s international match against Armenia in late 2016.